RomainSepulchre/DOTS-ECS_Experiments/Notes/Baking.md

             };
             state.EntityManager.AddComponentData(entities[i], requestEntityPrefabLoaded);
         }

         // After doing this unity load the prefab and store them in a PrefabLoadResult component on the entity
         // Note: it might take a few frames for the prefab to be loaded
-        // -> It actually takes an abnormal amount of time when doing the loading in OnStartRunning compared to when it is done in the OnUpdate of a dedicated system
+        // -> The loading is abnormally longer when done in OnStartRunning() compared to when it's done in dedicated like we do here
     }
+}

+// The system that instantiate the loaded entity prefab public partial struct InstantiatePrefabReferenceSystem : ISystem {
+    [BurstCompile]
+    public void OnCreate(ref SystemState state)
+    {
+        // Only update this system when there is at least one PrefabLoadResult state.RequireForUpdate<PrefabLoadResult>();
+    }

     public void OnUpdate(ref SystemState state)
     {
         var ecb = new EntityCommandBuffer(Allocator.Temp);

-        // For every entities with a loaded prefab result instantiate the prefab foreach (var (prefab, entity) in SystemAPI.Query<RefRO<PrefabLoadResult>>().WithEntityAccess())
+        // Instantiate every prefab loaded from the PrefabReference component foreach (var (prefab, entity) in SystemAPI.Query<RefRO<PrefabLoadResult>>().WithAll<PrefabReference>().WithEntityAccess())
         {
             var instance = ecb.Instantiate(prefab.ValueRO.PrefabRoot);

-            // Remove both RequestEntityPrefabLoaded and PrefabLoadResult to prevent the prefab being loaded and instantiated multiple times, respectively ecb.RemoveComponent<RequestEntityPrefabLoaded>(entity);
+            // Remove both RequestEntityPrefabLoaded and PrefabLoadResult to load and instantiate the prefab only once ecb.RemoveComponent<RequestEntityPrefabLoaded>(entity);
             ecb.RemoveComponent<PrefabLoadResult>(entity);
         }